 5. Child Care Subsidy Program

 According to existing regulations, working families with low income are eligible for exceptional financial help.
-The best part is that it includes child care costs as well.
-However, the revenue should be below 185% when compared with Federal Poverty Level.
+The best part is that it includes childcare costs as well.
+However, the revenue should be below 185% compared to Federal Poverty Level.
 The child care subsidy program is called ERDC or Employment Related Day Care.

 6. Employment Department of Oregon

 The sole purpose of the Oregon Employment Department is to promote employment by supporting different types of businesses.
-Besides, the Business & Employment Service department aids the mission by recruiting qualified applicants for the job.
-That way, the department serves the businesses and supports job seekers to fulfill their employment needs.
+Besides, the Business & Employment Service department aids the mission by recruiting qualified applicants.
+That way, the department serves businesses and supports job seekers to fulfill their employment needs.